Data Filtering, Data Monitoring, Data Trigger, Data Packets, File Transmission Queue

 |

 The properties DPStart, DPEnd, DPLimitLen and DPTimeout define the rules for the Data Packet and DPCollect activates the Data Packet Collector.
-From that point on the Data Packet Collector collects and reports data packets according to the rules (Start="a?"CRLF, End=CRLF, where '?'= any char).
+From that point on the Data Packet Collector collects and reports data packets according to the rules (Start="at"CRLF, End=CRLF, where CR=Carriage Return, LF=Line Feed).
 The Data Packet Collector is reporting the event through the event function OnDataPacket which also delivers the data packet.

-The properties DPStart, DPEnd can be defined as needed or not (e.g. Start="a?"CRLF, End=CRLF, where '?'= any char).
+The properties DPStart, DPEnd can be defined as needed or not.
 DPStart, DPEnd can contain a single data byte (character) or a sequence of data bytes.

 WildCards